osohq/oso/new-docs/content/any/learn/policies/examples/rbac/index.md

 ```

 There’s something really powerful happening in the above that bears
-highlighting: oso allowed us to not only create policies over existing
+highlighting: Oso allowed us to not only create policies over existing
 application data but, crucially, *to arrange that data in novel ways*,
 enriching the pool of contextual data that informs authorization decisions
 without littering complex logic all over the application.
 The hierarchy we